richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ## filebase64

-This can be used to read the contents of a file but returns file Base64-encoded e.g. used by **Custom_data** argument within `azurerm_linux_virtual_machine` resource block to reference cloud init file that can configure a VM.
+This can be used to read the contents of a file Base64-encoded e.g. used by the **Custom_data** argument within `azurerm_linux_virtual_machine` resource block to reference cloud init file that can configure a VM.

 ```
 custom_data = filebase64("${path.module}/scripts/cloud_init.txt")